Vinodh-Machireddy/ml/Interview.md

 I handle pressure by bringing structure to the situation — first by identifying critical priorities, then breaking work into manageable parts, and communicating clearly with stakeholders about dependencies and risks.

 **Where do you see yourself in 5 years?**
-Ans:
+Ans: based on my skill set and automation first troubleshooting mindset , definitely i will be in the architect or manager level.

 **are you currently interviewing elsewhere?**
-I have a few conversations in progress, but Infosys is my priority given the role and scale."
+I have a few conversations in progress, but Infosys is my priority given the role and scale.

+**Have you worked with clients directly?**
+Yes, I’ve worked in collaborative environments where interaction with cross-functional stakeholders was important, including discussing deployment requirements, release coordination, issue resolution, and production support expectations.

 ## Manager Round